Alois Carigiet: Platenga (1939 – 1950)

 On 20 April 1943, Carigiet married Berta Carolina Müller (1911–1980) an art student from Halle whom he had met in Germany.
 After their first daughter was born in 1944, they bought land near Platenga's chapel.
 In 1945 Carigiet designed plans for a larger house which was built in 1946.
 In 1947, the second daughter was born in the new house, called "Im Sunnefang".
-Mainly for the sake of the girls' education, the family moved back to Zurich in 1950, where Carigiet took up his work as a graphic designer again, while also continuing his artistic pursuits.
+Mainly for the sake of the girls' education, the family moved back to Zürich in 1950, where Carigiet took up his work as a graphic designer again, while also continuing his artistic pursuits.

 Children's books

 In 1940, Carigiet was approached by the Romansh-speaking author Selina Chönz who asked him to illustrate her story "Uorsin" to create a children's picture book.
 After several years of hesitating, Carigiet finally agreed, and spent several weeks sketching the scenery and architecture in Guarda, Chönz's home village in the Lower Engadin, after which he modeled the protagonist's village.
 In October 1945 the book was published in German as Uorsin (Schellen-Ursli.
 Ein Engadiner Bilderbuch) and later in English as A Bell for Ursli (1950).
 The story follows the boy Ursli's perilous climb through snow to an abandoned summer hut in order to retrieve a large trychel for the annual Chalandamarz celebration on 1 March.
 The book has been translated into ten languages with total sales estimated around 1.7 million worldwide.
 Carigiet's dramatic and colorful compositions were noticed and positively reviewed by art critics including Manuel Gasser in Graphis Inc. or Linus Birchler, editor-in-chief of the series Art Monuments of Switzerland and member of the Swiss Federal Art Commission.

 Carigiet and Chönz created a series of Alpine children's books with two sequels featuring Ursli's younger sister: Flurina (Flurina und das Wildvögelein.
 Schellen-Ursli's Schwester) in 1952 (English title: Florina and the Wild Bird) and La naivera (Der grosse Schnee) in 1957 (The Snowstorm).
 In the 1960s, Carigiet continued on his own, illustrating and writing Zottel, Zick und Zwerg.
 Eine Geschichte von drei Geissen in 1965 (Anton the Goatherd), Birnbaum, Birke, Berberitze.
 Eine Geschichte aus den Bündner Bergen in 1967 (The Pear Tree, the Birch Tree and the Barberry Bush), and Maurus und Madleina. Über den Berg in die Stadt in 1969 (Anton and Anne).
 In 1966, he was awarded the Schweizer Jugendbuchpreis (Swiss youth book prize) for Zottel, Zick und Zwerg.

 The biennial Hans Christian Andersen Award, conferred by the International Board on Books for Young People and first awarded in 1956, is the highest recognition available to a writer or illustrator of children's books.
 Carigiet received the inaugural Illustrator award in 1966.